Tennis-Medvedev reaches last 16 in Miami, Osaka into quarters | Sports-Games

 "But I'm in the same position this year and I am so like, this is really like one of the funnest times of my life."
 Standing between four-times Grand Slam champion Osaka and a first Miami semi-final spot will be ninth-seeded Australian Open finalist Danielle Collins, who beat Tunisian eighth seed Ons Jabeur 6-2 6-4.

-Poland's new world number one Iga Swiatek faces 14th seed Coco Gauff, while Spanish fifth seed Paula Badosa closes out the evening session against Czech wildcard Linda Fruhvirtova.
+Poland's new world number one Iga Swiatek eased past 14th seed Coco Gauff 6-3 6-1 and will next face Petra Kvitova after the Czech defeated Veronika Kudermatova 7-6(5) 6-4 to reach the quarters.
+Spanish fifth seed Paula Badosa closes out the evening session against Czech wildcard Linda Fruhvirtova.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)